 A contingent liability is either a possible but uncertain obligation or a present obligation that is not recognized because it fails to meet one or both of the conditions (b) and (c) above.
-A cooperative shall not recognize a contingent liability as a liability.
+A cooperative

 9.3 Income

 The recognition of income results directly from the recognition and measurement of assets and liabilities.
 A cooperative shall recognize income in the statement of operations when an increase in future economic benefits related to an increase in an asset or a decrease of a liability has arisen that can be measured reliably.